Cefaclor

 • The dose of cefaclor will be different for different people depending on the type of infection and your age.

-• The usual adult dose is 250 mg three times a day.
+• The usual adult dose is 250 mg, 3 times a day.

-• The dose for children will depend on their body weight; it is usually given three times a day.
+• The dose for children will depend on their body weight.
+It's usually given 3 times a day.

-• Your doctor will advise you how long to take cefaclor for (usually 5 to 7 days, but can be up to 10 days).
+• Your healthcare provider will advise you how long to take cefaclor for (usually 1 week, but can be up to 14 days).

-• Always take your cefaclor exactly as your doctor has told you.
+• Always take your cefaclor exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much cefaclor to take, how often to take it, and any special instructions.

-• Missed dose: If you forget to take your dose at the correct time, take one as soon as you remember.
+• Missed dose: If you forget to take your dose at the correct time, take it as soon as you remember.
 Try to take the correct number of doses each day, leaving at least 4 hours between doses.
-Do not take two doses at the same time to make up for a forgotten dose.
+Don't take 2 doses at the same time to make up for a forgotten dose.

-• Finish the course.
-It is best to take the whole course of antibiotics for the number of days your doctor has told you to.
-Do not stop taking it, even if you feel your infection has cleared up.
+• Finish the course: It's best to take the whole course of antibiotics for the number of days your healthcare provider has told you to.
+Don't stop taking it, even if you feel your infection has cleared up.

 Here are some things to know when you're taking cefaclor.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Cefaclor does not have direct interaction with alcohol.
+• Alcohol: Cefaclor doesn't directly interact with alcohol.
 This means that most people could have the occasional drink while taking it without any serious problems.
-However, if cefaclor makes you feel sick (nausea), do not drink alcohol as it will make you feel worse.
+However, if cefaclor makes you feel sick (nausea), don't drink alcohol as it will make you feel worse.

-• If you are taking the contraceptive pill, you do not usually need to use additional contraception if you're taking cefaclor.
-But if the antibiotic or the illness they're treating cause diarrhoea or vomiting, lasting more than 24 hours, absorption of the contraceptive pill may be affected.
-If this happens, ask your doctor or pharmacist for advice about contraception over the following few days.
+• If you're taking the contraceptive pill, you don't need to use additional contraception if you're taking cefaclor.
+But if you have diarrhoea (runny poo) or vomiting (being sick) lasting more than 24 hours, absorption of the contraceptive pill may be affected.
+If you have diarrhoea or vomiting, ask your healthcare provider for advice.

 Like all medicines, cefaclor can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.